-The District has agreements with one current and one retired employee to provide for deferred compensation equal to the amount of the District's tax liability under the Federal Insurance Contributions Act as such employees are not contributing to FICA.
-For the years ended June 30, 2019 and 2018, the District made total contributions of \$11,617 and \$9,684, respectively.
-The deferred compensation is not available to the employees until normal retirement age, or after termination, or death.
+The District has agreements with two retired employees to provide for deferred compensation equal to the amount of the District's tax liability under the Federal Insurance Contributions Act as such employees are not contributing to FICA.
+For the years ended June 30, 2020 and 2019, the District made total contributions of \$2,122 and \$11,617, respectively.
+The deferred compensation is not available to the employees have the ability to join the plan.
 Deferred compensation amounts under this plan, all property and rights purchased with those amounts, and all income attributed to those amounts are (until paid or made available to the employee or other beneficiary) solely the property and rights of the District (without being restricted to the provisions of benefits under the plan), subject only to the claims of the District's general creditors.
 Participant's rights under the plan are equal to those of the general creditors of the District, in an amount equal to the fair market value of the deferred account for each participant.
+During 2020, the last active employee on the plan retired and the balance of the plan was paid out.